 One feature however that we felt deserving of its own blog post was our new Augmented Inline Deduplication technology.

-That’s what I’ll be talking about in this post today, with a highly detailed whitepaper to follow soon.
+That’s what I’ll be talking about in this post today.

 Quick Intro to Deduplication